Adaptive Euler methods for stochastic systems with non-globally Lipschitz coefficients: A comparative numerical review of some available schemes

 We take here parameter values as in \cite[Example 4.7]{Mao15}, $a=0.1$, $b=1$ and $c=0.2$, $x(0)=2$, and solve to $T=1$.
-For this example we also compare to the truncated scheme for which we have suitable functions $\mu^{-1}$ and $h$.
-We see in \Cref{fig:Cubic1} that all the methods demonstrate convergence and that for small $\hmax$ the error in the truncated method is similar to the adaptive, increment tamed and drift implicit methods.
+We see in Fig. \ref{fig:Cubic1} that all the methods demonstrate convergence and that {\tt Adaptive IEM} and {\tt Projected EM} are similar in convergence and efficiency.
 Neither the adaptive nor drift-implicit schemes used the backstop method.
-The adaptive and increment tamed methods have similar efficiency and are joined by the truncated method for $\hmax$ small enough.